RamanBut-Husaim/dotNetWeekly/README.md

 # .NET Weekly

 This book contains news from the .NET world (and a bit more) for the past week.
+Most of the new articles could be found in the author's blog - https://blog.thecraftingstrider.net/.

 + 2016
   + [September](2016.09/README.md)